-The University of South Florida Pediatric Residency Program has a growing focus on global child health, offering an increasing number of exciting and diverse global health electives, core curriculum lectures as outlined by the American Board of Pediatrics, and opportunities for research and quality improvement work for those interested in a career in global health.
+The USF Health Florida Pediatric Residency Program has a growing focus on global child health.
+The program offers an increasing number of exciting and diverse global health electives, core curriculum lectures as outlined by the American Board of Pediatrics, and opportunities for research and quality improvement work for those interested in a career in global health.

 Our first location to establish this joint research and clinical program will be in Africa.
 Specifically, we identified the Ugandan Viral Research Institute (UVRI) in Entebbe, Uganda as the most promising initial research partner and the Entebbe Government Hospital in Entebbe, Uganda as the initial clinical partner.
 These institutes have a reputation of conducting high-quality basic science research, a strong relationship with their local COMAHS and clinical teaching facilities, and network with the African Academy of Science.

-Contact: Dr. Asa Oxner, Associate Program Director, Internal Medicine Residency
+Associate Program Director, Internal Medicine Residency

 Dr. Shaila Siraj

-Director of Global Health Education
+Associate Program Director, Director of Global Health Education